 That’s why, despite its immense popularity, HMA VPN doesn’t have the right to rest on its laurels – not yet.
 For example, its creators should definitely add more tunneling protocols, including the dearly missed WireGuard.

 I’d also like to see more unity among the apps (i.e., a more widespread addition of split tunneling).
 The Linux version should also undergo more development, as right now it’s almost unusable.

 On a brighter note, I can see how HideMyAss got so popular in the first place.
-It’s really easy to use, has a massive selection of countries and servers, and doesn’t cost an arm and a leg.
+It’s really easy to use, has a massive selection of countries and servers, and offers a good price.
 However, that’s not enough in today’s fiercely competitive VPN market, and HMA VPN should really step up its game to not make an ass of itself in the future.